Old material archived for reference...

 This practice applies to developers and contributors who desire to have a tool distributed with the Sakai Enterprise Bundle.

-A provisional tool is defined as a tool that is included in a Sakai release but excluded from the list of tools presented to the user when they are configuring their site through site setup.
-A method is provided to allow provisional tools to be activated during the configuration process.
+A supported tool is defined as one that is included in a Sakai release and fully available for inclusion in sites using the site setup tool and other administration tools.
+A method is provided to allow fully supported tools to be de-activated during the configuration process, if desired.

-Criteria for provisional tool status are grouped as follows:
+Criteria for supported tool status are grouped as follows:

 - Community Support